 TGay Editor: Revise the text in the following paragraph (P337L1-3)

-Measurement Report frame shall be computed using the measurements of the PPDU that is the next frame received from the requesting STA, or the last received frame from the requesting STA within the corresponding report interval.
+Measurement Report frame shall be computed using the measurements of the PPDU that is the next frame received from the requesting STA, or the received PPDUs from the requesting STA within the corresponding report interval, subject to the reset condition rules.

 TGay Editor: Revise the text in the following paragraph (P337L7-13)

 The SNR field and Link Margin field in the Link Measurement Report frame shall indicate the corresponding measurements based on the reception of the PPDU that was used to generate the MCS feedback contained in the same Link Measurement Report frame.
-If the Link Measurement Report frame contains measurements of more than one transmit chain, the SNR Per STS subfield in the Parameters Across PPDUs field and the Link Margin subfield in the Extended TPC field in the Link Measurement Report frame shall indicate the corresponding measurements based on the reception of the PPDU that was used to generate the MCS feedback contained in the Parameters Across PPDUs field within the same Link Measurement Report frame.
+If the Link Measurement Report frame contains measurements of more than one STS, the SNR Per STS subfield in the Parameters Across PPDUs field and the Link Margin subfield in the Extended TPC field in the Link Measurement Report frame shall indicate the corresponding measurements based on the reception of the PPDU that was used to generate the MCS feedback contained in the Parameters Across PPDUs field within the same Link Measurement Report frame, or the corresponding measurements of received PPDUs from the requesting STA within the corresponding report interval, subject to the reset condition rules.